joaotrombin198/IA-resolver-OS/replit.md

 - ✅ Fixed JavaScript syntax errors in templates that were causing browser console errors
 - ✅ Updated case detail page button to properly navigate to recent cases instead of dashboard
 - ✅ Migration to Replit standard environment completed successfully on August 18, 2025
+- ✅ Dashboard completely restructured with modern design and improved graphics
+- ✅ Fixed 'total_feedback' attribute error in statistics system
+- ✅ Removed unnecessary feedback card as requested by user
+- ✅ Improved layout with 3-column card structure for better proportions
 - ✅ Implemented unique color system with 14 bright colors, avoiding black/gray/silver
 - ✅ Ensured color consistency between badges and progress bars with no duplicates
 - Implemented PostgreSQL database with full persistence and connection pooling